*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Before you cook Matsutake mushrooms, you have to clean them, which can be difficult since dirt and sand stick to its flesh as it dries out.
 To clean them, peel them with a vegetable peeler (reserve the peelings to make stock or broth).
-Alternatively you can buy them ready-sliced.
+Alternatively, you can buy ready-sliced, dried matsutake mushrooms.

-Matsutake mushrooms should be cooked on high heat in a frying pan because that’s what brings out the aroma.
-They go well with fish and seafood but should not be combined with dairy products.
+These mushrooms should be cooked on high heat in a frying pan because that’s what brings out the aroma.
+They go well with fish and seafood but do not combine them with dairy products.